All posts

 ·Rebind

-Rebind 3.2.4 ships the rebind CLI — new, run, lint, exec, repl, package, publish.
-Scaffold a package, hot-reload it against the live relay, poke the SDK from an interactive session, and ship to the marketplace from your terminal.
+Rebind 3.2.4 ships the rebind CLI: new, check, lint, run, exec, repl, package, publish.
+Scaffold a package, hot-reload it against the live runtime, poke the SDK from an interactive session, and ship to the marketplace from your terminal.

-Rebind has always had a serious runtime — Luau on a Rust core, dispatching your hooks at up to 8,000 Hz.
+Rebind has always had a serious runtime: Luau on a native core, running your hooks against the live input stream.
 What it didn't have was a serious developer workflow.
 You wrote scripts in the app's editor, ran them with a click, and read logs in a panel.
-Fine for a remap; cramped for anything real.
+Fine for a remap.
+Cramped for anything real.

 That changes with 3.2.4.
-The rebind CLI is a full toolchain — scaffold, validate, lint, run with hot-reload, drop into a live REPL, package, and publish to the marketplace — all from your terminal, all against the same relay the app uses.
+The rebind CLI is a full toolchain: scaffold, validate, lint, run with hot-reload, drop into a live REPL, package, and publish to the marketplace.
+All from your terminal, all against the same runtime the app uses.
 It installs with Rebind and lands on your PATH; there's nothing separate to download.

 Here's the whole surface: